SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step7.md

 ### Step 7.4b - Completing the Kyma Function implementation

 As we want to call the order microservice and then trigger an email via Courier, we need to make some data of the configuration available in the Kyma Function via environment variables.
-Go to the Kyma Function `delayedorderemailsender` and add the following variables:
+Go to the Kyma Function `delayedorderemailsender<userID>` and add the following variables:

 | Variable Name            | Source
 | ---                      | ---